Credit Card Payment Processing_Web Ready Header

 Credit card processor

 The credit card processor is a third-party company that passes along cardholder information to the card network (primarily) as well as various other parties.
-Credit card processors earn revenue by charging merchants such as yourself for their services.
+They earn revenue by charging credit card processing fees to merchants (such as yourself) for their services.

 Credit Line